A city-wide sound art installation

 This public art project, commissioned by the Cambridge Arts Council, continues through the end 2014.
-Download the free ROUND: Cambridge app at iTunes and Google Play.
+Download the free ROUND: Cambridge app at iTunes.

 As a public artwork, ROUND: Cambridge exists in the public domain, like the sculptures, murals and other public art around Cambridge.
 By allowing people to leave their mark on the landscape, Cambridge is transformed into a collective audio work.

 Click here for a PDF copy of the exhibit: Round Cambridge by Halsey Burgund PDF.

 Halsey Burgund is a musician and sound artist living in Greater Boston.
 Both his installations and musical performances make extensive use of spoken human voice recordings as musical elements, alongside traditional and electronic instruments.
 Halsey has exhibited and performed in museums and galleries throughout the country, including the Aldrich Contemporary Art Museum, the deCordova Sculpture Park and Museum, the Museum of Science, Boston and the California Academy of Sciences.
 He was awarded a Smithsonian Artist Research Fellowship in 2011 to explore their audio archives for future work.